nicklargent/automatic-blinds-controller/README.md

 4. The system is now calibrated and will open / close the blinds based on the light level detected (make sure the light sensor is positioned outside of the blinds.)
 5. While in this mode, holding either button for 4 seconds will toggle the current state (open/closed).

+## Parts

+This design is built around an Ardunio Nano, 28BYJ-48 stepper motor, ULN2003 driver board, and common phototransistor.

 ## Images